-These Signs Mean Your Import Needs New Brakes
+These Signs Mean Your Import Needs To Have Their Brakes Replaced

-Brakes wear thin, especially if you drive the stop and go of Cincinnati rush hour traffic fairly often.
 Fortunately, checking the thickness left in your brake pads is fairly simple to do.
-You could check it yourself or hire a professional you trust.
-In most vehicles, you don’t even need to take the wheel off (though you may need to remove the hubcap).
+You could check it yourself or take it to a professional auto repair shop you trust.
+In many vehicles, you don’t even need to take the wheel off (though you may need to remove the hubcap).
 Look through the spokes of your wheel to the shiny rotor underneath.
 Between the metal caliper and the rotor, you can find the pad.
 Check to see if your pads are at least an inch thick.
-If anything less, it’s time to have your brakes replaced.
+If anything less, it’s time to talk to your local auto repair shop have your brakes replaced.

-If you can’t see through the spokes, you’ll need to take off the tire in order to check the pads.
-You should also check the rotor itself for wear.
+If you can’t see through the spokes on your wheels, you’ll need to take off the tire in order to check the pads.
+Whether or not you take the wheel off, you should also check the rotor itself for wear.
 Rotors should always be pretty smooth.
 Any nicks or deep pits mean you may need to get the rotor replaced when you get your import brake job.

 If you hear any weird sounds when you hit the brake pedal, you might be ready for an import brake job.
 A high pitched squeal is an indicator in your braking system that lets you know it’s time.
 As brake pads start to get thin, there is a clip that automatically drags across your rotors when you hit the brakes.
 The squeal this clip makes is your early warning system that you will soon need new European brakes.
 If you hear a grinding sound after ignoring the squealing, this means that you may have already eaten through the brake pads and have ground down your rotors.
 If you hear grinding, or the car vibrates when you hit the brakes, that likely means you’ll also need a new set of rotors.